wdemp/CSA-Study-Guide/README.md

 Different NAC solutions:
-Agent based VS Agentless: "Agent Solutions, such as 802.11x, require that the device requesting access to the network
+Agent based VS Agentless: "Agent Solutions, such as 802.11x, require that the device requesting access to the network run special software designed to communicate with the NAC service.
+Agentless approaches to NAC conduct authentication